allan-simon/linthesia/README.md

 So if you get any problem to compile and/or you want to see some specific feaures, just add an issue here or send me an email  allan.simon |at| supinfo.com

-##Dependencies

-For version 0.4.3 on ubuntu you will need to install the following packages

-     libgtkmm-2.4-dev
-     libgconfmm-2.6-dev
-     libgtkglextmm-x11-1.2-dev
-     libasound2-dev

-For version 0.5 and above (including current master) you simply need
+For version 0.5 and above (including current master) you simply need these package (on Ubuntu)

+     clang (or g++)
+     libtool
+     autoconf
+     automake
+     make

      libsfml-dev
      librtmidi-dev